-Any irritation or infection of the eye can start the issue that will eventually lead to cherry eye.
+Any irritation or infection of the eye can start the issue that will eventually lead to cherry eye in dogs.
 In older animals, allergens can be the cause, but in puppies it is often just eye irritation left untreated.

-Cherry eye is often a problem that appears post weaning.
-Treating the eye to sooth irritation twice a week at six and seven weeks of age will usually prevent the issue.
+Canine cherry eye is often a problem that appears post weaning.
+Treating the eye to soothe irritation twice a week at six and seven weeks of age will usually prevent the issue.

 How Seasons Play a Role

 The most common times when cherry eye happens is in the fall when heating units dry out the air and during spring pollen season.
 The key is treating the irritated eye early.
 Ointment and gels do that job best!

 Surgical intervention is not preferred but may be necessary.
 Consult your veterinarian if you have a case where you think surgery for cherry eye may be necessary.
 Cherry eye poses little issue for the puppy or adult dog but is unsightly.
 If you are able to treat the irritated eye early and decrease the swelling of the third eyelid, most dogs can avoid surgery all together and that is what we all prefer.

 If you have more questions on cherry eye in dogs, call us at 800.786.4751.

 How can I treat my dogs eye problems?
 If your dog or cat has eye problems, it's usually because of bacteria and irritation.
 Learn how to keep your pet's eyes healthy.